 Helicopter Crash Accident Lawyers

-Helicopters are unique aircraft that have operational capabilities that are not possessed by airplanes which include the ability to take off and land vertically, fly close to the ground and perform more complex maneuvers.
-They also happen to be more difficult to operate and more likely to be involved in aviation accidents than planes as well.
-Most people grossly underestimate just how dangerous helicopters can be and the risks that accompany flying or piloting them and while accidents are still very rare in comparison to other methods of travel, they do occur.
-It is important to understand your rights and the responsibilities of helicopter pilots and owners if you have been involved in an accident because you may be entitled to damages.
+Helicopters are unique aircraft that have operational capabilities not possessed by airplanes, which include the ability to take off and land vertically, fly close to the ground and perform highly complex maneuvers.
+They are also more challenging to operate and are more likely to be involved in aviation accidents than planes as well.
+Most people grossly underestimate just how dangerous helicopters can be and the risks that accompany flying or piloting them.
+While helicopter accidents occur very infrequently compared to other methods of travel, they do happen.
+If you were involved in a crash, it is essential to understand your rights and the responsibilities of helicopter pilots and owners because you may be entitled to damages.

 The Causes of Helicopter Accidents

-Helicopter accidents are primarily the result of pilot error, mechanical or electrical error and design flaws.
-One or more of these factors can influence the cause and severity of an accident and determining the exact cause of an accident will allow the victims to seek accountability from the proper source.
+Helicopter accidents are primarily the result of pilot error, mechanical or electrical malfunctions and design flaws.
+One or more of these factors can influence the cause and severity of an accident and determining the exact cause of an accident will allow the victims to seek accountability from the party at fault.

-- Pilot Errors— These can include failing to perform preflight safety checks, the misuse of equipment, miscalculating speed and trajectory midflight, operating the helicopter in adverse weather conditions and not being properly trained to pilot the aircraft.
+- Pilot Errors— These mistakes can include failing to perform preflight safety checks, the misuse of equipment, miscalculating speed and trajectory midflight, operating the helicopter in adverse weather conditions and not being adequately trained to pilot the aircraft.

 - Mechanical Malfunctions— Maintenance crews are responsible for ensuring that aircraft operate safely and in the manner in which they were intended.
-Not all of the problems can be detected and when equipment malfunctions or defects are determined to be the cause of an accident, it is important to determine whether the repairman was responsible for improperly servicing the aircraft or the manufacturer produced part made with faulty or defective materials.
+Not all of the problems can be detected.
+When equipment malfunctions or defects are determined to be the cause of an accident, it is important to identify whether the repairman was responsible for improperly servicing the aircraft or the manufactured part was made with faulty or defective materials.

-- Electrical Failure— The controls of a helicopter rely on electricity and are subject to electrical failure due to shorts in controls or wiring.
+- Electrical Failure— The helicopter controls rely on electricity and are subject to electrical failure due to shorts in controls or wiring.
 The electrical source can malfunction, the equipment itself could cause a short or an integral component could fail.
-Design flaws and lack of regular inspections of the electrical system can lead to these forms of electrical failure and those responsible for maintaining the helicopter could be liable for failing to detect an electrical in advance of a flight.
+Design flaws and lack of regular inspections of the aircraft's electrical system can lead to these forms of electrical failure.
+Those responsible for maintaining the helicopter could be liable for failing to detect an electrical in advance of a flight.